Asymptotic e-processes: Preliminaries

 \end{definition} As mentioned, the definition is unaffected by whether the stopping times are enforced to be finite or not \cite[Lemma 6]{ramdasAdmissibleAnytimevalidSequential2022}. \begin{definition}[Supermartingale] A \emph{supermartingale} (for $\subsetProbaMeasures$, with respect to a filtration $\filtration$) is a process $S = (S_n)_{n \in \N}$ adapted to $\filtration$ such that, for all $P\in\subsetProbaMeasures$ and $n\in\N$, $S_n$ is $P$-integrable and It is said to be a \emph{test supermartingale} (for $\subsetProbaMeasures$, with respect to a filtration $\filtration$) if, additionally, it is nonnegative and satisfies $\E_P[S_0]\leq 1$ for all $P\in\subsetProbaMeasures$. \end{definition} A test supermartingale $S$ is always an e-process.
 This follows from the optional sampling theorem for nonnegative supermartingales \citep[see e.g.][Theorem 10.11]{klenke2020probability}.
 Finally, we recall the notion of asymptotic e-variables as introduced in \cite{ignatiadisAsymptoticCompoundEvalues2024}.
-An asymptotic e-variable is a nonnegative process whose index $m\in\N$ represents the quality of approximation of a true e-variable, in some sense.
-There are many different strengths in which this approximation can occur; we focus on uniformly strongly asymptotic e-variables as they give the definition easiest to handle for the rest of our investigations. \begin{definition}[Asymptotic e-variable, \citealp{ignatiadisAsymptoticCompoundEvalues2024}] A nonnegative process $e = (e_m)_{m\in\N}$ is said to be a \emph{strongly asymptotic e-variable for $\subsetProbaMeasures$} if Furthermore, it is said to be a \emph{uniformly strongly asymptotic e-variable for $\subsetProbaMeasures$} if \end{definition} We emphasize that, in the original work of \cite{ignatiadisAsymptoticCompoundEvalues2024}, they are called ``sequences of asymptotic e-variables''.
+An asymptotic e-variable is a nonnegative process whose index $m\in\N$ represents the quality of approximation of a true e-variable, in some sense. \begin{definition}[Asymptotic e-variable, \citealp{ignatiadisAsymptoticCompoundEvalues2024}] A nonnegative process $e = (e_m)_{m\in\N}$ is said to be a \emph{uniformly asymptotic e-variable for $\subsetProbaMeasures$} if Furthermore, it is said to be a \emph{uniformly strongly asymptotic e-variable for $\subsetProbaMeasures$} if \end{definition} We emphasize that, in the original work of \cite{ignatiadisAsymptoticCompoundEvalues2024}, they are called \emph{sequences} of uniformly (strongly) asymptotic e-variables.
 We instead favor the terminology ``asymptotic e-variable'' for the full sequence.

+We also emphasize that \cref{eq:uniformly AEV} is equivalent to the existence of a sequence $(t_m)_{m\in\N}\subset\Rnn$ such that This characterization follows from \cref{clry:rate of uniform boundedness 2}, and proves useful in the statement of later results.